Talend/component-runtime/CONTRIBUTING.md

 ### Design Decisions

-If you want to do a change which is impacting the overall design of the project, you can want to open an issue and start discussing the changes before creating a pull-request.
+If you want to do a change which is impacting the overall design of the project, you may want to open an issue and start discussing the changes before creating a pull-request.

 ## How Can I Contribute?